Skip to main content

 Generating migrations (Dart or SQL)

-The make command can generate both Dart and SQL migrations.
+The make:migration command generates both Dart and SQL migrations.

 Dart Migrations (Default)